DHurley23/VendingMachine/README.md

 Main DAO classes - Includes two DAO interfaces, one for the Audit DAO and one for the File I/O.

-Service.Change class - Makes use of the Service.CoinValues Enum.
+DTO.Change class - Makes use of the DTO.CoinValues Enum.

 Two custom Exception classes - InsufficientFundException is a runtime exception, Exceptions.NoItemInventoryException is a compiletime exception.